Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-pipeline.md

 ## SSH Access Configuration

-Secure Shell Protocol (SSH) provides a secure channel over an unsecured network by using a client–server architecture, connecting an SSH client application with an SSH server.
+Secure Shell Protocol (SSH) provides a secure channel over an unsecured network by using a client-server architecture, connecting an SSH client application with an SSH server.
 The standard TCP port for SSH is 22.

 ### Installation

-- In order to SSH into VM we need to install it!
+- To SSH into VM we need to install it!

         sudo apt-get install openssh-server